r3d-slayer/Hotel_Booking_EDA_Project/README.md

 The analysis relies on a variety of visualizations to extract insights from the dataset.
 The key charts created include:

-* **Distribution of Bookings:** Count plots to compare bookings between City and Resort hotels.
-* **Seasonal Booking Trends:** Line charts to identify peak and off-peak booking months.
-* **Cancellation Rate Analysis:** Bar charts to visualize cancellation rates by hotel type.
-* **Guest Origin:** Bar charts to display the top 10 countries with the most bookings.
-* **Market Segment Distribution:** Pie charts to understand the proportion of bookings from various segments like Online TA, Offline TA/TO, and Direct.

 ---